 What you can do

-If you have an active infection before starting Ocrevus, the infection will need to be treated, or you’ll have to wait until it resolves before starting Ocrevus.
+If you have an active infection before starting Ocrevus, you will need treatment for the infection, or you’ll have to wait until it resolves before starting Ocrevus.
 This includes an upper or lower respiratory infection.

 If you develop symptoms of an infection while taking Ocrevus, call your doctor.
 They’ll likely want to evaluate your symptoms further.
 If they diagnose an infection, they may prescribe antibiotics to treat it.
 They may also recommend treatments for any symptoms you’re experiencing.

 A simple but effective way to help prevent infection includes washing your hands.
-You should do this regularly, especially during Ocrevus treatment.
+It is essential to do this regularly, especially during Ocrevus treatment.
 For tips on how to properly wash your hands, check out this article.

 Skin infections